RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 4 solution guide.md

 ### Notes

 - A few submissions were not using the correct delimiters (braces, brackets, etc.) in part 3, the Cartesian product.
-Note, the Cartesian product is a set of ordered pairs, so it must be enclosed in braces; and the objects inside the set must be enclosed in parentheses because they are ordered pairs -- not enclosed in set braces.
+A common incorrect response was to write $B \times C = \lbrace 4,6 \rbrace, \lbrace 4,7 \rbrace, \lbrace 4,8 \rbrace, \lbrace 4,6 \rbrace, \cdots, \lbrace 6,8 \rbrace \rbrace$.Note, the Cartesian product is a set of ordered pairs, so it must be enclosed in braces; and the objects inside the set must be enclosed in parentheses because they are ordered pairs -- not enclosed in set braces.
 - Some submissions simply gave the set $A$ in part 5 rather than its cardinality.
 Others found the cardinality (5) and put it inside set braces, for a response of $\lbrace 5 \rbrace$.
 This is incorrect.
 The cardinality of a set is a number, not a set.